What is ROIC?

 Suppose we’re tasked with calculating the return on invested capital (ROIC) of a company with the following financial profile as of Year 0.

-From Year 0 to Year 5, revenue is projected to grow $2m per year while EBIT grows $4m per year under the same time horizon, as shown below.
+From Year 0 to Year 5, revenue is projected to grow $2m per year, while EBIT grows $4m per year under the same time horizon.
 To reflect this, we’ll use step functions as seen on the right side of the model.

-Based on these sets of assumptions, note the growth of NOPAT is outpacing revenue, which will increase the likelihood of ROIC increasing – unless the invested capital offsets the margin expansion.
+Based on these assumptions, note that the growth of NOPAT is outpacing revenue, which will increase the likelihood of ROIC increasing – unless the invested capital offsets the margin expansion.

 2. Invested Capital Calculation Example